The short thumb opponens orthosis is an important intervention for several hand conditions, such as:

 The positioning of the thumb in the orthosis is determined by the clinical diagnosis:

-- For reduction of pain at the base of the thumb caused by motion (as seen in OA or RA): Position the thumb in palmar abduction and opposition.
+- Reduction of pain at the base of the thumb caused by motion (as seen in OA or RA): Position the thumb in palmar abduction and opposition.

-- For immobilization following fracture of the proximal and/or distal phalanx: Position the thumb in full extension.
+- Immobilization following fracture of the proximal and/or distal phalanx: Position the thumb in full extension.

-- For shortened tissue length in the first web space after an injury: Position the thumb in wide abduction.
+- Shortened tissue length in the first web space after an injury: Position the thumb in wide abduction.

-The clinical diagnosis will guide you to the proper positioning for each individual patient.
+Knowing the clinical diagnosis will always guide you to the proper positioning for each individual patient.

 2. Size and shape of the patient’s hand